leegee/lsys-gui/README.md

 ## Sound

-This module does not include the sound generation nor an interface to 3d visualisation.
+This module does not include an interface to 3d visualisation, nor real-time MIDI output, but does include 2d visualisation and MIDI file output.

 ## Sample Input

-The sample GUI contains several presets, using the following style:
+The sample GUI contains several presets, using the following parametric-compatible style:

     #define W    0.5
     #define AS 	 2